I want to stay strong.

 8 min read

-A practical first-month guide for lifting at 60 with the right challenge, recovery, and common sense.
+A practical first-month frame for lifting at 60 with the right challenge, recovery, and common sense.

 May 23, 2026